IHE/ITI.PDQm/input/pagecontent/volume-1.md

 ## 1:38.2 PDQm Actor Options

-Options that may be selected for each actor in this profile, if any, are listed in Table 1:38.2-1.
+Options that MAY be selected for each actor in this profile, if any, are listed in Table 1:38.2-1.
 Dependencies between options when applicable are specified in notes.

 **Table 1:38.2-1: Patient Demographics Query for Mobile - Actors and Options**